cap153/ydui/README.md

 1. Paste cookie text directly into the input box
 2. Upload a file containing cookies
-3. Using yt-dlp's --cookies-from-browser option in conjunction with the --cookies option, for example: paste `--cookies-from-browser chrome --cookies cookies.txt` into the Custom Arguments input box
+3. Using yt-dlp's --cookies-from-browser option in conjunction with the --cookies option, for example: paste `--cookies-from-browser chrome --cookies cookies.txt` into the Custom Arguments input box(Supported browsers are: brave, chrome, chromium, edge, firefox, opera, safari, vivaldi, whale)

 For instructions on how to get cookies, please refer to [yt-dlp Cookie FAQ](https://github.com/yt-dlp/yt-dlp/wiki/FAQ#how-do-i-pass-cookies-to-yt-dlp)